TUD-RST/pytutorials/02-Trajectories-And-Control/README.md

 based feedforward and feedback control

 ## The following topics are covered by the tutorial
-- Implementation of different trajectory generators in a class hirachy
+- Implementation of different trajectory generators in a class hierarchy
 - Flatness based feedforward control
 - Flatness based feedback control